GymbylCoding/Dusk-Engine/ROADMAP.md

 	Tiled enables you to export tileset files as `.tsx`; Dusk could load these if TMX parsing is ever implemented.

 - New culling algorithm
 	Right now, only tile layers are cull-able.
-A refactoring of the culling system with a new algorithm could make all things be cull-able (and even open the way for rotated maps with culling, isometric maps, etc).
+A refactoring of the culling system with a new algorithm could make all things be cull-able (and even open the way for more complicated maps, etc).

 - Layer-specific scaling support
 	Right now, the map can be scaled, but the camera system doesn't work so well (litotes) with independent layers being scaled.